google/highway/g3doc/design_philosophy.md

 ## Overloaded function API

 Most C++ vector APIs rely on class templates.
 However, the ARM SVE vector type is sizeless and cannot be wrapped in a class.
 We instead rely on overloaded functions.
 Overloading based on vector types is also undesirable because SVE vectors cannot be default-constructed.
-We instead use a dedicated 'descriptor' type `Simd` for overloading, abbreviated to `D` for template arguments and `d` in lvalues.
+We instead use a dedicated tag type `Simd` for overloading, abbreviated to `D` for template arguments and `d` in lvalues.

 Note that generic function templates are possible (see generic_ops-inl.h).